-The “Davanti a Villa Emma” interpretation center, museum and memorial is aimed to present the history of seventy-three Jewish children – trying to reach Palestine escaping the Nazi persecution in Germany, Austria, and Croatia – who took refuge in Nonantola, northern Italy, from 1942 to 1943 and were thereafter helped by the local population led by Dr. Giuseppe Moreali and Father Arrigo Beccari (both later recognized as Righteous Among The Nations) to escape to Switzerland and, from there, to safely get to Palestine.
+The “Davanti a Villa Emma” interpretation center, museum and memorial is aimed to present the history of seventy-three Jewish children – trying to reach Palestine escaping the Nazi persecution in Germany, Austria, and Croatia – who took refuge in Nonantola, northern Italy, from 1942 to 1943 and were thereafter helped by the local population to escape to Switzerland and, from there, to safely get to Palestine.

-Combining the power of those “traces of history” (as Peter Eisenman calls them) the place still preserves today and the exemplary Jewish archetype of the sukkah as a temporary refuge during the long journey to the Promised Land, this small timber building is also aimed to be a symbol of tolerance, acceptance, solidarity, and fraternity among people of different cultural background, religion, and nationality.
+Combining the power of those “traces of history” (as Peter Eisenman calls them) that the place still preserves today and the Jewish archetype of the sukkah, which symbolizes the temporary refuge during the journey to the Promised Land, we conceived this building as a symbol of tolerance, acceptance, and fraternity among people of different cultural background, religion, and nationality.

 The children of Villa Emma